 - Parent won’t punish or exert healthy authority.

 Unlike eternal values, which are about love, truth, wisdom and courage, temporary values are dictated by the needs of a society.
-So over the centuries, the values of a society can shift.
+And over the centuries, the values of a society can shift.
 In the past, children were treated with restriction and severity; parents’ pent up hostility was acted out in this way.
 Today, the pendulum has swung to the other side, and the value is permissiveness, indulgence and lack of discipline.
 The underlying hostility is still felt though.

 It is not uncommon for such pendulum swings to occur as part of spiritual development until the more truthful middle way is found.
 But if one extreme is wrong, its opposite will be just as in error.
 If the parents overindulge to atone for their irritation or impatience in parenting, they create guilt and confusion for themselves.
 Later the child will seek to duplicate the pleasure of the overindulgence, but since other people don’t carry this guilt, they don’t respond with pampering and the person ends up feeling hurt by this.